 The government of China has adopted direct selling regulations that impose significant restrictions and limitations on the way we do business.
 Most notably, the regulations include a restriction on the use of multi-level compensation of individual direct sellers, which is the basis of how we compensate sales people outside of China.
 We have structured our business model in China based on several factors: our interpretation of applicable regulations, the guidance we have received from government officials, our understanding of the practices of other international direct selling companies operating in China, and our understanding as to how regulators are enforcing the regulations.
 We have designed a hybrid business model in China where we operate with both independent direct sellers who can sell away from our stores as well as contractual sales promoters who can progress through various leadership positions in our sales organization and become employed sales representatives once they have achieved designated performance levels.
 We have adopted this hybrid business structure because we believe it provides us with more flexibility in how we compensate our sales leaders in China, enabling us to compensate them at a level that is competitive with other direct selling companies in the market and reflective of the compensation of our distributor sales leaders globally.
-The nature of the political, regulatory and legal systems in China gives regulatory agencies at both the local and central levels of government broad discretion to interpret and enforce regulations.
-If our business practices are found to be in violation of applicable regulations as they may be interpreted or enforced in the future, in particular our use of the sales productivity of a sales leader and the sales promoters and employees he/she leads and supervises in setting his/ her quarterly compensation level, then we could be forced to change our business model and/or sanctioned, either of which could significantly harm our business.
+The nature of the political, regulatory and legal systems in China gives regulatory agencies at both the local and central levels of government broad discretion to interpret and enforce regulations in a fashion that promotes social order.
+We face a risk that regulators may change the way in which they currently interpret and enforce the direct selling regulations.
+If our business practices are found to be in violation of applicable regulations as they may be interpreted or enforced in the future, in particular our use of the sales productivity of a sales leader and the sales promoters and employees he/she leads and supervises in setting his/her quarterly